Mohamed-Akram-Hl/docs/9.3. Functions/Functions.md

 ecrire(Mul(3))
 ```

-> When using `retourner` keyword, you must spicify the type of what you're returning.
+> When using retourner keyword, you must specify the type of what you're returning.